inaka/guidelines/README.md

 * You can pick any already existing Inaka open source project or come up with a new idea.
 * Check with the CTO if your idea is accepted.
-* Make sure to let the PM know at least a few days before the day you want to use for open source so the PM can coordinate any project needs around it.
+* Make sure to let your PM know at least a few days before the day you want to use for open source so the PM can coordinate any project needs around it.
 * When working on an open source project for Inaka, refer to the following
   document: ["Open Source checklist"][open-source].